 I do not think I saw this clearly in the past because she would do her best to comply with the request… until she couldn’t.
 So physically on the surface especially if I wanted to see success it looked pretty good.
 The other day however as I noted the basic steps we had cemented in months past crumbled beneath me in new places I saw that if her emotions took over she just could not comply.

 This clarity seems to fit hindsight for me as well.
 One thing that was curious for me is how she would lay down on the trail and roll- yes with me on her and with the saddle.
-It didn't feel mean spirited - and when she finished laying down (not being able to roll especially as I insisted she get up and act like a "real horse" for goodness sake) she would let me get back on and we'd continue together usually much better.
+It didn’t feel mean spirited – and when she finished laying down (not being able to roll especially as I insisted she get up and act like a “real horse” for goodness sake) she would let me get back on and we’d continue together usually better than before.

 I’ve been watching her rolling habits and though some of them are after a ride to scratch and rub the saddle itchies, I’ve also seen her do it in ways that now I would say were a moment of emotional release.
 Even though she had complied with carrying me out onto the trail with a buddy, under the surface she wasn’t all ok and the build up had to come out somewhere.
 I think the roll was a physical outlet for her.
 Like a childish need to suck a thumb to pacify herself.
 When she finished things would be more relaxed for a time.

-Eventually trying to get her to leave the property for a trail ride brought various levels of bucking and even rearing which told me again that there were holes in the foundation, and simply doing it more often was not filing in the holes, it was widening them.
-She was saying: I can't.
+Eventually trying to get her to leave the property for a trail ride brought various levels of bucking and even rearing which told me once again that there were holes in the foundation, and simply doing it more often was not filing in the holes, it was widening them.
+She was saying: I can’t.

 I have heard Stacy Westfall talk about horses needing to learn emotional control early in their training.
 Overcoming negative emotions (fear and anxiety especially) take practice.
 I believe most horses get this without people thinking a whole lot about it, but in some cases when horses are more controlled by an “overactive” emotional system this may need more intentional work.